-Figure 7: Experiment 1.
-Linear perturbation, quadratic perturbation, and quadratic global solutions under the inflation target of 3 percent (in deviations from the deterministic 3%-inflation-target steady state)
+Figure 8: Linear perturbation, quadratic perturbation, and global ML solutions under the inflation target of 3 percent (in deviations from the deterministic 3%-inflation-target steady state)

-The idea of using an inflation target as a policy instrument for dealing with ZLB episodes dates back at least to Summers (1991) and Fischer (1996), who suggest to use an inflation target in the range of 1 to 3 percent if the economy hits the ZLB.
-Krugman (1998) proposes to use a 4 percent inflation target in the Japanese economy to deal with persisting deflation.
-In light of the Great Recession, Blanchard, Dell'Arriccia and Mauro (2010) argue that adopting a 4 percent inflation target in the U.S. can help avoid the ZLB crisis; see also Williams (2009) and Ball (2013) for related proposals.
-For the Canadian economy, Dorich, Labelle, Lepetyuk and Mendes (forthcoming) estimate the effects of the increases in the inflation target to 3 percent (or 4 percent) and they find that it decreases the probability of hitting the ELB from 6 percent to 3 percent (or 1 percent).
+Dell'Arriccia and Mauro (2010) argue that adopting a 4 percent inflation target in the U.S. can help avoid the ZLB crisis; see also Williams (2009) and Ball (2013) for related proposals.
+For the Canadian economy, Dorich et al. (2018) estimate the effects of the increases in the inflation target to 3 percent (or 4 percent) and they find that it decreases the probability of hitting the ELB from 8 percent to 4 percent (or 2 percent).

 However, a higher inflation target has also certain costs, in particular, it tends to decrease average output, to increase costs of price dispersion, to raise the economy's volatility and to produce unstable expectations dynamics; see Ascari and Sbordone (2014) for a discussion.
-Coibion, Gorodnichenko and Wieland (2012) perform a careful assessment of the costs and benefits of higher inflation: they find that for plausible calibrations of the model and realistic frequencies of the ZLB episodes (of eight quarters), the optimal inflation rate in the U.S. economy must be less than 2 percent: the cost of ZLB in their analysis is relatively low because the probability of hitting ZLB is relatively low.
+Coibion et al. (2012) perform a careful assessment of the costs and benefits of higher inflation: they find that for plausible calibrations of the model and realistic frequencies of the ZLB episodes (of eight quarters), the optimal inflation rate in the U.S. economy must be less than 2 percent: the cost of ZLB in their analysis is relatively low because the probability of hitting ZLB is relatively low.

-5.2.2 Modeling a transition from a 2 percent to a 3 percent inflation target
+6.2 Modeling a transition from a 2 percent to 3 percent inflation target